Definition of dance in English:

 - 1dance attendance on

-- chiefly British Do one’s utmost to please someone by attending to all their requests: she’s got that man dancing attendance on herMore example sentences
+- Do one’s utmost to please someone by attending to all possible needs or requests.Example sentences

 - It is odd how they happily dance attendance on unelected newspaper editors, television interviewers and City tycoons.